-What are the components of wages
+What are the components of wages?

-Wages include all the compensation connected with your job such as bonuses, fees, commissions, overtime pay, holiday differentials, etc. Other payments such as Sick Pay or Maternity Pay likewise form part of this.
+Wages are what your employer pays you for doing your job.
+Wages include all the compensation connected with your job such as bonuses, fees, commissions, overtime pay, holiday differentials, etc. Other payments such as sick pay or maternity pay likewise form part of this.
 Also included are items with fixed values which can be used as payment for goods and services or exchanged for cash.
-These can be items such as cash vouchers, gift certificates and the like.
+These can be items such as cash vouchers, gift certificates, etc.

+Workers are afforded a substantial amount of protection from unauthorised wage deductions through several rules and regulations.
 All deductions must be disclosed by the employer beforehand.
 The reasons for the deductions must be clearly stated and within the parameters and guidelines issued by the government.

-Government rules regarding deductions from wages
+Government rules regarding deductions

 For more information on:

-- Retail work: Extra Protection from Deductions
+- Retail work: extra protection from deductions